The Stone Diaries: Marriage, 1927

 Daisy marries Harold Hoad, a university dropout and alcoholic.
 He arrives drunk to their wedding and only stops drinking while seasick on their journey to honeymoon in Paris.
-Harold indulges in increasingly reckless behaviour before he falls to his death from a second storey window.
+Harold indulges in increasingly reckless behaviour before he falls to his death from a second story window.
 Their marriage is never consummated.

 Love, 1936

 Daisy has spent the last nine years living with her father and his new bride, Maria.
 After revealing to her friends that she feels stifled, Daisy takes the train to Ottawa, stopping to see Niagara Falls and the Dionne quintuplets along the way.
 Barker eagerly awaits Daisy's arrival, admitting to himself that he has been in love with her for decades.
 They quickly marry, much to the shock of all their acquaintances.

 Motherhood, 1947

 Daisy Flett is now the mother of Alice, Warren, and Joan.
 Barker, now sixty-five, worries what to do with his time after he retires.
 Brief accounts are made of the children and Daisy's home life.
 Barker's father moves back to his boyhood home in the Orkney Islands.